-(a) A Team is composed of two Team Members who attend the same tertiary educational institution.
+- (a) A Team is composed of two Team Members.
 Team Members must satisfy the eligibility requirements set forth in Rule 2.2 and must be registered in accordance with Rule 3.1.
 Substitutions, replacements or additions of Team Members may only be made in accordance with Rule 3.4.

-(b) A Team may have one Team Advisor.
+A Team may consist of two Team Members from different tertiary educational institutions with the prior written approval of the Executive Director. - (b) A Team may have one Team Advisor.
 Each Team must register its Team Advisor in accordance with Rule 3.2.
 Team Advisors are not and cannot be Team Members.
 Team Advisors are restricted by and are subject to the outside assistance rules contained in Rules 2.3 through 2.6.